FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Most examples can be run with a screen (e.g. VNC or ssh -X or with an HDMI monitor), or with just the terminal.
 The examples are separated out into different folders.
 Each folder contains a ```HowToUse.md``` file, which explains how to run the python example.

-Following is a nicer way you can run and see the flow of the `openCV-examples` we have included in your Pi.
+The following command is a nicer way you can run and see the flow of the `openCV-examples` we have included in your Pi.
 Instead of `ls`, the command we will be using here is `tree`.
 [Tree](http://mama.indstate.edu/users/ice/tree/) is a recursive directory colored listing command that produces a depth indented listing of files.
 Install `tree` first and `cd` to the `openCV-examples` folder and run the command:

 ```shell
 pi@ixe00:~ $ sudo apt install tree